TLPcoder/hystrix-controller-oop-js/README.md

 ## Methods avaliable: ##

-**createCommands:** Creates and saves all hystrix commands using the Config passed to HystrixController
+**createCommands:** Creates and saves all hystrix commands using the Config passed to HystrixController.
+This will also run the createCommands method.
  ```javascipt
     const HystrixController = require('hystrix-controller')
     const Config = require('./hystrix-config')